Bootstrap Robust Prescriptive Analytics: Introduction

-We defer here the discussion of the merits and limitations of our novel robustness notion to Section \ref{sec:bootstrap-performance}.
-We consider supervised learning formulations based on two classical nonparametric predictive learning methods: (nw) Nadaraya-Watson learning and (nn) nearest-neighbors learning. \cite{bertsimas2014predictive} transformed both these predictive learning methods into a distinct \acl{sla} turning supervised data $\mf M_{n, t}$ in a decision adapted to a given context $\bar x$.
-These \aclp{sla} should be interpreted as a direct counterpart to the \acl{saa} translated to the supervised data setting.
-Similar to the \acl{saa}, that is, they have no inherent defense mechanism against over-calibration to the particular data set $\mf M_{n, t}$.

-The main technical innovations presented in this work are:
+The three main contributions presented in this paper are as follows.

-\begin{enumerate} \item Definition \ref{def:bootstrap-robust} advances a novel notion of robustness based directly on the statistical bootstrap by \cite{efron1982jackknife}.
-Although our robustness notion does not yield statistical consistency guarantees similar to those found in \citet{shapiro2003monte}, it presents a more data-centered alternative perspective.
-Indeed, our bootstrap robustness guarantee can be verified without assuming the data to be statistical at all.
-Instead, we treat the data for what it is: deterministic observations.
-We believe this to be a more appropriate point of view as the statistical alternative is often not falsifiable and needs to be taken on faith rather than on evidence.

-\item We make both the Nadaraya-Watson and nearest neighbors formulation advanced by \citet{bertsimas2014predictive} resilient against the adverse effects of overfitting by formulating a distributionally robust counterpart.
-We indicate that the resulting robust \aclp{sla} are computationally as tractable as their nominal counterparts.
-When for instance the nominal \acl{sla} reduces to a tractable convex optimization problem then so will its robust counterpart.
-The previous crucial observation makes both of our robust formulations practically viable.
+\begin{enumerate} \item We show that both the classical Nadaraya-Watson and nearest neighbors formulations admit tractable robust counterparts as discussed in Equation (\ref{eq:dro}) for a large variety of ambiguity sets $\mc A \subseteq \mc D_n$.
+In fact we will do so by treating either formulation as a special case of a more general variable metric estimation formulation.
+We prove in Section \ref{sec:robust-prescriptive-analytics} that the resulting budget minimization formulations are computationally as tractable as their nominal counterparts.
+When for instance the estimate-first-optimize-later formulation reduces to a tractable convex optimization problem then so will its robust counterpart.
+The previous crucial observation testifies to the practical viability of our robust budget minimization formulations.

+Robust Nadaraya-Watson formulations have been proposed before, most notably by \citet{hanasusanto2013robust} in the context of robust dynamic programming.
+However, we point out in Remark \ref{rem:hanasusanto} that our robust Nadaraya-Watson formulation is of a different nature.
+Hence, even in the particular context of the Nadaraya-Watson formulation, our application of a distributional robust perspective for prescription problems with contextual information is novel.